Gyeeta/gyeeta.github.io/docs/installation/shyama_config.md

 # Shyama Central Server Configuration

+Shyama is Gyeeta's Central Server interacting with all other componenets.
+In addition, it also acts as the Gyeeta Alert Manager.

+Shyama Server is the only component in Gyeeta which will interact with all other components.

 Shyama server reads its configuration from a [JSON](https://en.wikipedia.org/wiki/JSON) file or as environment variables.
 Environment variables will take precedence over the config file in case of a conflict.

-A sample Shyama JSON config file is available in `sample_shyama_main.json` file in Shyama install dir.
+A sample Shyama JSON config file is given [below](#sample-json).

 The list of Config options include :